-FPM3.1 A candidate must undertake advanced study in four approved courses (or the equivalent) and complete a research project comprising four independent research tasks (or two tasks for the Master of Laws in Tax Law) demonstrating innovation or professional expertise, each linked to one of the four approved courses undertaken.
+- FPM3.1 A candidate must undertake advanced study in four approved courses (or the equivalent) and complete a research project comprising four independent research tasks (or two tasks for the Master of Laws in Tax Law) demonstrating innovation or professional expertise, each linked to one of the four approved courses undertaken.
 The research project comprises a third of the total credits for the degree.
-The mark for the courses is the average of the marks obtained for the individual courses, and the mark for the research project is the average of the marks obtained for the four research tasks.

-To be awarded the degree a candidate must obtain a mark of at least 50% for each course and a mark of at least 50% for the research project.

-- A candidate may be required to submit prepared assignments, participate in debates or FPM3.2 moots, and undergo a written and/or oral examination in all or any of his/her approved courses. - FPM3.3 A candidate who has failed any approved course with 47% or more has the right to an oral examination in that course. - FPM3.4 Any such oral examination shall be convened upon a minimum of three days' notice given by the Faculty to the candidate, and shall be held at the Faculty in the presence of two examiners, one of whom shall be external to the course concerned, but who may be a member of the Faculty staff. - FPM3.5 Supplementary examinations are not set for any of the approved courses. - FPM3.6 Should a candidate fail a course he or she may only continue by taking another course, unless Senate gives permission to repeat the course failed.
+The mark for the courses is the average of the marks obtained for the individual courses, and the mark for the research project is the average of the marks obtained for the four research tasks. - To be awarded the degree a candidate must obtain a mark of at least 50% for each course and a mark of at least 50% for the research project. - FPM3.2 A candidate may be required to submit prepared assignments, participate in debates or moots, and undergo a written and/or oral examination in all or any of his/her approved courses. - FPM3.3 A candidate who has failed any approved course with 47% or more has the right to an oral examination in that course. - FPM3.4 Any such oral examination shall be convened upon a minimum of three days' notice given by the Faculty to the candidate, and shall be held at the Faculty in the presence of two examiners, one of whom shall be external to the course concerned, but who may be a member of the Faculty staff. - FPM3.5 Supplementary examinations are not set for any of the approved courses. - FPM3.6 Should a candidate fail a course he or she may only continue by taking another course, unless Senate gives permission to repeat the course failed. - FPM3.7 Each research task must be submitted for assessment by no later than the day on which examinations begin in the semester in which the course from which the research task is drawn runs - FPM3.8 A candidate who fails the research project may be permitted by Senate on one occasion only to submit another research task, which must be drawn from a course which the candidate has passed but has failed the research task linked to that course.
+Unless otherwise permitted, the task must be submitted by no later than the Friday before the first term of the year following the completion of the coursework.
+Where the candidate has completed the coursework in June, the research task must be submitted for assessment by no later than the day on which examinations end in the second semester.